Updated: Oct 20, 2022

 Fast forward six years.
 I'm 16 and making my first visit to the OB/GYN.
 This is the first time I really had to consider the potential risk of hereditary breast cancer.
 Here's what my OB/GYN told me:

-My mom's sister had breast cancer too, once two or more family members have breast cancer, it becomes a lot more likely there's a genetic mutation at play.
+Both my mom's sister and her aunt had breast cancer too.
+Once two or more family members have breast cancer, it's a lot more likely there's a genetic mutation at play.

-Because my mom and her sister both had breast cancer, there was a good chance my mom’s cancer was the result of a genetic mutation (we later found out my aunt had tested positive for the BRCA2 mutation years before).
+Because there was a pattern of breast cancer there was a good chance my mom’s cancer was the result of a genetic mutation.
+We later found out my aunt had tested positive for the BRCA2 mutation several years earlier.

-If my mom carried the same mutation, there was a 50% chance I could also have that mutation depending on if I get that gene from my mom or my dad.
+If my mom carried the mutation, there was a 50% chance I inherited the mutation depending on if I received that gene from my mom or my dad.

 “You need to go see a genetic counselor and get on top of this.”

 My doctor was adamant so I went.
 I sat for hours with two genetic counselors, my dad, and my step-mom while we discussed every illness my family had ever incurred.
-They suggested I receive genetic testing to determine if I carried the BRCA mutation responsible for many hereditary cases of breast cancer.
+They suggested I receive genetic testing to determine if I carried the BRCA mutation responsible for an increased risk of breast and ovarian cancer.

-Then they told me I had to wait until I was 18 to get the testing done.
-I decided that day that I would take preventative measures if I carried the BRCA gene mutation.
+I decided that day that I would take preventative measures if I carried the mutation.

 Finding Out I’m a Mutant

 Fast forward another two years.
-I was a freshman in college when I was finally allowed to pursue genetic testing.
-A quick blood draw and then my sample was sent off to a lab for analysis.
+I'm 18 and a freshman in college when I'm finally able to pursue genetic testing.
+A quick blood draw and my sample was sent off to a lab for analysis.

-As I mentioned earlier, there was a 50/50 chance I had the mutation.
-If I had the mutation I would become a "high-risk patient" which results in the following:
+There was a 50/50 chance I had the BRCA2 mutation.
+If I had it I'd become what they call a "high-risk patient."
+Here's what that means:

-High-risk patients' lifetime risk of breast cancer would go up from the average of 12% to up to an 87% chance.
+My lifetime risk of breast cancer would increase from the average of 13% to a <69% chance.
+For BRCA1 mutations this number goes up to <72%.

-High-risk patients' risk of ovarian cancer goes up from the average of 1-2% to up to a 54% chance.
+My lifetime risk of ovarian cancer goes up from the average of 1% to a <17% chance.
+For BRCA1 mutations this number goes up to <44%.

 High-risk patients tend to have an earlier age of diagnosis.
-My mom was only 36 when she was diagnosed and her cancer was already metastatic, meaning cancer had spread to other parts of her body and her chance of survival was low.
+My mom was only 34 when she was diagnosed and her cancer was already metastatic, meaning it had spread to other parts of her body and her chance of survival was low.

-Insurance covers most of the cost of genetic testing.
-If you have a direct family member who’s already tested positive for a mutation, like my aunt, it’s easier and more affordable to get the testing done.
+Insurance covered a large portion of the genetic testing cost.
+If you have a direct family member who’s already tested positive for a mutation, like my aunt, it’s more affordable to get the testing done.
+In 2011 we paid around $400 out-of-pocket.
+If my aunt hadn't already tested positive for the same mutation the cost would have been closer to $3,500 out-of-pocket.
+However, testing has become a lot more affordable and accessible since then.

 "You’re BRCA2 positive."
 Awesome.